-Programs are designed to be completed in four years.
 Attaining the Bachelor of Science degree requires completion of the General Education Requirements, the Bible/Theology Major, one additional major (or a minor and 14 hours of Professional Studies), and electives.
+It is designed to be completed in four years.